Install and Import Modules in Python 3

 Install Modules Locally

-If a module cannot be installed using pip, there is almost always a way to install it locally.
-To install a module locally, download it and run the associated setup.py script.
+, there is almost always a way to install it locally.
+To install a module locally, download it and run the associated setup.py

-The following example explains how to install the Python kubernetes-client module without using pip.
+The following example explains how to install the Python kubernetes-client module without using pip

-If the module does not have a setup.py file, consult the instructions on the Python site.
-See the sections on Custom Installation and Modifying Python’s Search Path.
+file, consult the instructions on the Python site.
+See the sections on Custom Installation and Modifying Python’s Search Path.cd python

-3. Install the module using the python install command.
+Install the module using the

-This particular module also requires the requests module.
-It is not uncommon for locally-installed modules to require the installation of other modules before they can be used.
+module.
+It is not uncommon for locally-installed modules to require the installation of other modules before they can be used.python setup.py install --user

 Import Modules in Python 3

-All modules, whether they are installed using pip or are part of the Library Reference, must be imported before they can be used in a file.
+or are part of the Library Reference, must be imported before they can be used in a file.
 A Python file can import an entire module or individual functions from a file.

 Import a Module Using “import”

-The import directive is used to import an entire Python module.
+directive is used to import an entire Python module.
 Python can import a built-in module, third-party modules, or a module you have created.

-To import a module, add the line import module_name near the top of the file.
+near the top of the file.
 When a module is imported, the Python interpreter first searches for a built-in module sharing the same name.
-If it does not find one, it then searches through the locations listed in sys.path. sys.path always includes the directory of the input script.
+If it does not find one, it then searches through the locations listed in sys.path

-The following example shows how to import the Python math module using the interactive console.
+The following example shows how to import the Python math

 import math

 As soon as a file has imported a module, it can use any of the module’s functions.
-To use a function from the module, specify the name of the module, along with the . symbol and then the function name.
-This notation is required because Python considers the new module to be a separate namespace.
-In this example, math.factorial references the factorial function from math.
+To use a function from the module, specify the name of the module, along with the .

 math.factorial(9)